leanderseige/vufindspa/README.md

 ## Known Bugs

-* Android's Keyboard may ruin layout, use iOS or just fix the responsiveness
+* ~~Android's Keyboard may ruin layout, use iOS or just fix the responsiveness~~ fixed